-American Express Platinum Card® Review
+The Platinum Card® Review

 I’ll be honest.
 In general, I have a bias against credit cards with annual fees.
 There just seems to be something fundamentally wrong with paying a credit card company for the “privilege” of using their services.
 This is especially true knowing that if I don’t pay off my card in full every month, companies could very well make a significant amount of money from my purchasing patronage.

 Add to that the fact that, overall, Canadians get a lot fewer credit/charge card bonuses and benefits when compared to their American neighbors, and you can understand why I’m very picky about which annual fee cards I apply for.
-The American Express Platinum card, however, is making me reevaluate my reluctance.
-Despite its $699 annual price tag (one of the heftiest among Canadian cards), the charge card has an outstanding bonus offer and some enticing travel reward perks and partnerships that make it worth serious consideration if you’re a frequent flyer like me.
+The Platinum Card®, however, is making me reevaluate my reluctance.
+Despite its $699 annual price tag (one of the heftiest among Canadian cards), the card has an outstanding bonus offer and some enticing travel reward perks and partnerships that make it worth serious consideration if you’re a frequent flyer like me.

-Basic Rewards Structure of the Platinum Card®
+Basic Rewards Structure of The Platinum Card®

-About Amex Platinum Rewards
+About The Platinum Card®

 Other Standout Card Features

-- Entry into Amex’s International Airline Program, offers discounted companion tickets, complimentary airline upgrades and some special discounted airfares.
+- Entry into Amex’s International Airline Program, which offers discounted companion tickets, complimentary airline upgrades and some special discounted airfares.

-- Standard and premium Amex Entertainment Benefits, including Front of the Line, as well as special dining programs
+- Standard and premium Amex Entertainment Benefits, including Front of the Line, as well as special dining programs.

 - Hotel perks.
 Cardholders get automatic gold status in several hotel programs, as well as hotel discounts.

-$ Annual Travel Credit
+$200 CAD Annual Travel Credit

-This is obviously one of the card’s most significant perks because it essentially reduces the annual fee from $699 to $499.
+This is obviously one of the card’s most significant perks because it essentially reduces the $699 annual fee.
 If you travel even once a year, it’s not difficult to imagine using this credit on a hotel room or a flight upgrade.
 It’s essential, however, to pay attention to the fine print.
 You must use the credit on travel purchases booked via American Express Travel Services and can only use the credit ONE time per year on the SAME transaction.
 That means you can’t split it for one trip to pay for a checked bag and use what’s left over on another trip that same year to pay for seat selection.
 It must be used all at once on one travel expense.

 Unlimited Airport Lounge Access

 Despite my deep love of travel, I don’t enjoy airports.
 That’s why the Airport Lounge Access perk is so important to me.
 It really can make what would be a hellish 8-hour layover into a thing of beauty thanks to excellent food, quality wines, free Wi-Fi, plush seating and sometimes even shower and nap areas.
-With Amex Platinum you can take advantage of free airport lounges at hundreds of airports across the world, including Priority Pass and Centurion lounges, which are among the most high-end airport lounges available.
+With The Platinum Card® you can take advantage of free airport lounges at hundreds of airports across the world, including Priority Pass and Centurion lounges, which are among the most high-end airport lounges available.
 Best of all, you can bring one companion with you for free and add others for just US$27 per person, per visit.

-For your reference, buying an unlimited Priority Pass membership without the card would set you back $399 USD (about $525 CAD), and unlike the Amex Platinum that doesn’t include the complimentary entrance of one guest.
+For your reference, buying an unlimited Priority Pass membership without the card would set you back $399 USD (about $525 CAD), and unlike the Platinum Card® that doesn’t include the complimentary entrance of one guest.
 Getting your travel companion into the lounge with a regular Priority Pass costs $27 each time.
 And did I mention that access is unlimited?
 Most travel cards that offer airport lounge access limit your yearly visits.
 This perk is truly a standout.

-Amex Platinum Travel Insurance
+The Platinum Card® Travel Insurance

 - Emergency Medical (out of province/country)